leonhard-s/auraxium/docs/usage/basic/census.rst

 The relation between a join and its parent is defined by the :meth:`~JoinedQuery.set_fields` method.
 The joins data is then inserted into an extra field in the response, either named ``<parent_field>_join_<joined_collection>`` (default) or a custom name specified through the :meth:`JoinedQuery.set_inject_at` method.

 Joined queries can not be directly translated into a URL, the must be attached to a top level query instead.
 This can be done via the :meth:`QueryBase.add_join` (for existing joins) or :meth:`QueryBase.create_join` (for new joins) methods.
-The :meth:`JoinedQuery.serialise` method allows conersion of a :class:`JoinedQuery` into its URL-compatible, serialised format.
+The :meth:`JoinedQuery.serialise` method allows conversion of a :class:`JoinedQuery` into its URL-compatible, serialized format.
 This hook is used by the parent query when the top level query's :meth:`Query.url` method is called.

 For more information on joined queries, pitfalls and examples, refer to the `Joined Queries`_ section of the aforementioned `Census API primer`_ Wiki article.